Arms of Loren: 1996 version

 In 1996, "Arms of Loren" was signed to Manifesto Records, who commissioned a remix by Nip & Tuck which removed the vocal bridges and restructured the lyrics of the chorus.
 Radio edits of both the Nip & Tuck remix and the original version (entitled the Steinway mix) were issued on promotional CDs with the Nip & Tuck version being the lead radio version (the Steinway radio edit went on to be unreleased on the commercial release).
 A video to a slightly edited version of the Nip & Tuck edit was released.
 The track has been re-released numerous times.

 "Arms of Loren" received heavy support from numerous DJs including Pete Tong, Judge Jules, Sasha and Paul Oakenfold and expectations for chart success were high for the track upon its release on 22 July 1996 on CD, 12-inch and cassette.
 However, upon release, the track reached #25 in the UK Top 40 before falling to #38 the following week, then to #54.
 The track would spend a further three weeks in the UK Top 200.
 Following the commercial failure of the track, a follow-on single would not be released on Manifesto Records.

 The track was also released in France with a special set of remixes released on vinyl.
 The commercially unreleased Steinway radio edit of the track was released on the French CD single.

 After its release, "Arms of Loren" continued to be played frequently in clubs over the following years and the track did make a brief re-appearance in the UK Top 200 in March 1998, reaching #155.

 Critical reception

-British magazine Music Week rated the song four out of five, adding, "Pumping beats and a crystal clear female vocal are wrapped up in Robert Miles-ish dreamy vibes.
+British magazine Music Week gave the song a score of four out of five, adding, "Pumping beats and a crystal clear female vocal are wrapped up in Robert Miles-ish dreamy vibes.
 Not easy to categorise, but wonderful nevertheless."